 Turnips and related vegetables are susceptible to a manganese deficiency.
 This type of deficiency is indicated by a general yellowing of foliage that first appears in the middle of the growing season.
 A manganese deficiency is most commonly a problem in alkaline soils and can be addressed with two foliar applications of manganese sulfate spaced about a week apart.
+Other members of the brassica family (Brassicaceae) may suffer from similar nutritional deficiencies, resulting in broccoli and cauliflower leaves turning yellow.

 Black rot, caused by the bacteria Xanthomonas campestris, can cause extreme loss of a turnip crop.
 The bacteria, which is spread by infected seed, debris and splashing water, spreads most rapidly during periods of warm, wet weather.
-Black rot is easily identified by the appearance of yellow V-shaped lesions that eventually dry to brown while veins become black.
+Black rot is easily identified on turnip green leaves by the appearance of yellow V-shaped lesions that eventually dry to brown while veins become black.
 Avoid black rot by using certified seed and rotating to noncruciferous crops for at least three years.

 Turnip Mosaic Virus